-This 2013 Green Report (report) covers all activities within the physical boundaries of the David L. Lawrence Convention Center (DLCC) site related to environmental sustainability, and is primarily focused on performance during the 2013 calendar year.
+This 2014 Green Report (report) covers all activities within the physical boundaries of the David L. Lawrence Convention Center (DLCC) site related to environmental sustainability, and is primarily focused on performance during the 2014 calendar year.
 Topics included in this report were chosen based upon their relevance to external stakeholders and to internal operations.
-The information in this report is summary in nature, with detailed data presented for the 2013 calendar year.
-Information has also been provided for previous years of full operation to the extent to which data is available and relevant.
+The information in this report is summary in nature, with detailed data presented for the 2014 calendar year.
+Information has also been provided for previous years to the extent data is available and relevant.